Piercing the Veil in Texas

 (5) whether the allocation of profits and losses between the entities is unclear.

-Any and all of the above should be considered red flags in a piercing case.
-From an asset protection perspective, all can be avoided by sound planning and documentation.
-Looking at the broad picture, keeping good records remains a prudent thing to do in spite of BOC Section 21.223(a)(3) which denies veil piercing merely on the basis of failure by an LLC to observe traditional formalities.
-Why get into a potentially disastrous court fight about whether a certain measure is a mere “formality” or something more substantive, particularly given the inherent powers of a Texas court to enforce equity?
+Why get into a potentially disastrous court fight about whether a certain measure is a mere formality or something more substantive, particularly given the inherent powers of a Texas court to enforce equity?
 Is failing to have an annual or special meeting approving borrowing money to acquire property for the company a mere formality or a serious lapse?
-If you do not think lawyers could engage in a serious battle on this point, then you do not know lawyers.
+If you do not think lawyers could engage in a serious battle on this point then you do not know lawyers.

-Piercing lawsuits remain relatively common even though the alter-ego theory by itself has been essentially dead in Texas for quite some time.
+Piercing lawsuits remain common even though (as noted above0 the alter-ego and sham-entities theories standing alone have been dead in Texas for quite some time.
 As a result, business lawyers defending LLCs and corporations are regularly called upon to expend resources responding to such cases.
-From an investor’s point of view, it is far better to take simple steps to document and regularly maintain the company (having annual meetings and so forth) so that these sorts of allegations will have no basis in the first place.

-Corporate Rules Applied to Limited Liability Companies
+Corporate Rules Applied to LLCs

-Liability of Company Officers and Managers
+Signatures of Officers and Managers

-The signature by a corporate officer or LLC manager does not, by itself, make that individual personally liable for company obligations even if the signature line fails to specify that the signer is acting solely in his or her capacity as an officer or authorized representative.
+The signature by a corporate officer or LLC manager does not by itself make that individual personally liable for company obligations even if the signature line fails to specify that the signer is acting solely in his or her capacity as an officer or authorized representative.
 Neel v.
 Tenet HealthSys.
 Hosps.
 Dallas, Inc., 378 S.W.3d 597, 604-04 (Tex.App.—Dallas 2012, pet. denied).
 This rule tracks a central tenet of agency law: an agent is not liable on contracts made on behalf of a principal whose identity has been disclosed.
 Nonetheless, it is always the better practice to make sure that the signer on a contract fully discloses the capacity and authority to act on behalf of the entity for which he or she signs.

-Are single-member LLCs a problem?
+Are single-member LLCs vulnerable in asset protection?

 Since Business Organizations Code Section 101.002 makes it clear that rules in this area relating to corporations also apply to LLCs, then (subject to the piercing rules outlined above) an LLC’s liability shield remains intact even though there is only one member.